A multi-dynamic low-rank deep image prior (ML-DIP) for 3D real-time cardiovascular MRI: Methods

 \subsubsection{Image reconstruction}

-For each dataset, network training was performed on a single RTX 6000 Ada (Nvidia, Santa Clara, California).
+For each dataset, training was performed on a single RTX 6000 Ada (Nvidia, Santa Clara, California).
 Depending on the size of the imaging matrix, training time was approximately 7 to 10 hours.
 For the MRXCAT phantom, 100 consecutive frames were generated post-training.
 The inference time to generate these frames was approximately 2-3 seconds.
 For the data from healthy subjects and patients, 200 consecutive frames were generated post-training, with an inference time of 5–8 seconds.
 For comparison, the same 3D cine data were binned into 20 cardiac and 4 respiratory phases and reconstructed using compressed sensing \cite{feng20185d}, with regularization applied along the spatial, respiratory, and cardiac dimensions.
 We refer to this method as 5D-Cine.
 The reconstruction time for 5D-Cine was approximately two hours on the same workstation.
-To make 5D-Cine feasible for data from the PVC patients, arrhythmia rejection was applied by discarding k-space data from beats that deviated significantly from the average beat length \cite{pruitt2021fully}.
+To improve the feasibility of 5D-Cine in PVC patients, arrhythmia rejection was applied by discarding k-space data from beats that deviated significantly from the average beat length \cite{pruitt2021fully}. \textb{Only the expiratory phase was analyzed from 5D-Cine, as it provided the highest image quality among the four respiratory phases.}